Minnetonka

 ABOUT

 Whited Fen is classified as a rich fen floating mat, a rare wetland type in the watershed.
 The wetland has unique native plants, including uncommon species like cranberry and cotton grass.
-These important species are being threatened by invasive plants.
-If these harmful plants are not managed, there will be long term negative impacts to this unique resource.
+Invasive plants are encroaching on these unique species.
+Without intervention, long term negative impacts will deteriorate the fen.

 Project Goals

-- Protect wetland quality- where possible, establish upland buffers to minimize erosion, pollutants/nutrient loading, and minimize opportunity for invasive plants to grow back
+- Protect wetland quality- where possible, establish upland buffers to minimize erosion, pollutants/nutrient loading, and invasive species establishment

-- Preserve wetland long term- Work with the City of Minnetonka and landowners to promote wetland education and a community involvement to maintain and preserve the wetland into the future
+- Preserve wetland long term- Work with the City of Minnetonka and landowners to promote wetland education and community involvement to maintain and preserve the wetland

 Project Details

-In 2022, the Nine Mile Creek Watershed District (NMCWD) completed a study that looked at all wetlands within the watershed, prioritizing efforts to protect and restore those wetlands of both the highest quality, as well as having the greatest threat to impact.
-Through this process, four wetlands were identified for further analysis, and ultimately the Whited Fen was prioritized for improvements first.
-This wetland is surrounded by residential property, along with two parcels owned by the City of Minnetonka.
+In 2022, the Nine Mile Creek Watershed District (NMCWD) completed a study that looked at all wetlands within the watershed and highlighted which wetlands are priority to be restored.
+The study identified four wetlands for further analysis, and ultimately the Whited Fen was prioritized for improvements first.

-NMCWD believes Whited Fen can be protected for generations to come with an adaptive management plan.
+NMCWD believes Whited Fen can be protected with an adaptive management plan.
 This plan would include removal of invasive plants, establishing a wetland buffer with native plants, educating landowners on the importance of the wetland function, and creating a public amenity through a wetland viewing platform and signage on city property.
-NMCWD would lead the restoration process, funding the efforts to both remove invasive plant species and establish a wetland buffer in locations where residents would be willing to install them on the upland edges of the wetland.
-NMCWD also intends to work with surrounding landowners on access and maintenance agreements to do the work.

 Project Benefits